 Annotations remain a core feature of the Presentation API.
 Instead of the community specified Open Annotation model, version 3.0 adopts the W3C standard Web Annotation Data Model.
-The practical effects are limited but real, including changes to property names and classes.
-See issue #496.
+The practical effects are limited but real, including changes to property names and classes, and introducing some slight inconsistencies between IIIF properties and Web Annotation Data Model properties.
+See issue #496, #1764.

 1.2.
 Property Naming and Semantics Changes